How to Apply

 Each articling student is assigned one principal (a partner) and a group of mentors whose job is to help you continue to integrate into the firm and assist with your workflow and file management.

-Both the Manager and Coordinator work closely with you when selecting your mentor to ensure you receive your desired summer assistance and guidance.
+Both the Director and Coordinator work closely with you when selecting your mentor to ensure you receive your desired summer assistance and guidance.

 Through our own Bennett Jones Academy, we offer a series of in-house virtual seminars and programs to supplement the summer and articling program and ongoing professional development.
 This begins with an in-depth orientation and continues with regular programs designed to build your substantive and practice management skills and provide you with introductions to specific practice areas.
 We also encourage our students to attend Bennett Jones Academy sessions designed for associates.